JackyHuang-Byte/Flappy-Bird-Clone-Unity/README.md

 - Multi-scene transitions between start, game, and settings screens
 - Settings menu with working volume sliders, resolution options, and mute toggle
 - Animated bird movement and layered background with particle system (cloud particles)
+- Features sound effects and background music that gradually speeds up with the gameplay

 ---